 - Microwave the broccoli florets: Place them in a large, microwave-safe bowl.
 Add 2 tablespoons of water.
 Cover and microwave on high for about 3 minutes.
 They should still be crisp at this point.
 Drain into a colander and set aside.

-- In a large, deep skillet or a wok, heat the avocado oil over medium-high heat, about 2 minutes.
+- In a large, deep skillet or wok, heat the avocado oil over medium-high heat.
 Add the onion and cook, stirring often, until tender, about 4 minutes.
 Add the garlic and ginger and stir-fry for 30 seconds.

 - Whisk the soy sauce mixture one more time and add it to the skillet.
 Reduce the heat to medium and stir-fry until the sauce thickens, about 2 minutes.
 Turn the heat off and stir in the broccoli.

-- Drizzle the dish with sesame oil and sprinkle it with sesame seeds.
+- Transfer the stir-fry to a serving dish.
+Drizzle it with sesame oil and sprinkle it with sesame seeds.
 Serve immediately.

 Notes